Why support for Microsoft Windows 7 is ending

 The logo of the Operating System Windows 7

-The New Year and new decade started with support for Microsoft Windows 7 ending.
-Yes, Microsoft’s support for their operating system (OS) that was launched in 2009 stopped on Tuesday 14th January 2020.
+Times are changing as the new year and new decade began with support for Microsoft Windows 7 ending.
+This means Microsoft’s support for their operating system (OS) that was launched in 2009 stopped on Tuesday 14th January 2020.
+Now, Microsoft are recommending users leave behind the old OS and upgrade to Windows 10.

-*cyber security experts are concerned that those Windows 7 users will no longer receive the all-important updates and patches from Microsoft to keep their machines, network and confidential data and customer information safe, plus…
+• Cybersecurity experts are concerned that those Windows 7 users will no longer receive the all-important updates and patches from Microsoft.
+This keeps their machines, network, confidential data, and customer information safe.

 What should you do about support for Microsoft Windows 7 ending?

-If you’re worried about Microsoft support for Windows 7 ending, help is here, so please keep reading.
+If you’re worried about Microsoft support for Windows 7 ending, help is here, so read on.

-We’ve put together this article to tell you why Microsoft is ending support for Windows 7, why you should take this opportunity to upgrade to Windows 10 and explain the many operational benefits of doing so.
+We’ve put together this article to share why Microsoft is ending support for Windows 7.
+Moreover, we explain why you should take the opportunity to upgrade to Windows 10 and discuss the operational benefits of doing so.
 Below you’ll discover:

 What is an operating system and what does it do?

-An operating system – in this case Widows 7 – is the primary software that manages all the hardware and software on your computers.
-It’s the way your computers and other devices communicate with each other and the applications your business relies on.
+An operating system (OS) – in this case Windows 7 – is the primary software which manages all the hardware and software on your computers.
+Your OS allows your computers and other devices to communicate with each other, as well as the applications your business relies on.

-All your technology, from keyboards, mice and storage devices to displays, printers, memory and security rely on your operating system.
+All your technology, from keyboards, mice, and storage devices, to displays, printers, memory and security rely on your OS.

-Trouble is, as your devices age so does your operating system.
-And eventually, as in the case of Windows 7 – which was launched in 2009 – the software vendor stops supporting it.
+However, as with all technology, your operating system will start to deteriorate from first use.
+And eventually, as with Windows 7 – which was launched in 2009 – the software vendor stops supporting it.

 Why you must put safety and security first

-Software vendors like Microsoft fight a war of attrition with hackers trying to exploit software bugs in their operating systems.
+Software vendors like Microsoft are in a constant back and forth with sophisticated cybercriminal tactics.
+Unfortunately, hackers will always manage to find new ways to exploit software bugs in their operating systems.

-Traditionally, Microsoft will fix (with security patches) the software loopholes that would otherwise let the cybercriminals in.
-But as the company is no longer supporting Windows 7, that’s no longer going to happen.
+Traditionally, Microsoft will fix the software loopholes with patches, preventing the cybercriminals from entering.
+But, as the company is no longer supporting Windows 7, those solutions won’t be in place for users.

-So if you’re running machines with Windows 7 they will be more vulnerable to being infected with viruses and malware.
-These can invade, infect, damage and disable your computers and, therefore, your business.
+So, simply if you’re running machines with Windows 7, they will be more vulnerable to viruses and malware.
+Malicious code can invade, infect, damage, and disable your devices permanently.
+As a result, this can have a severe impact on your day-to-day operations, and catastrophically on your business’ future.

-Cyber criminals can also steal personal and financial data, spy on other users or lock up your systems until a ransom is paid.
+Cybercriminals can also steal personal and financial data, spy on other users without your knowledge, or lock up your systems until a ransom is paid.

 Why even the UK government is concerned

-This situation is considered so serious – especially for small and medium-sized businesses – that the UK’s National Cyber Security Centre (NCSC), which is part of Britain’s intelligence agency GCHQ, warned Windows 7 users not to undertake Internet banking or send emails after Microsoft Windows 7 supported ended on Tuesday 14th January.
+This situation is considered so serious that the UK’s National Cyber Security Centre (NCSC), got involved.
+The NCSC, which is part of Britain’s intelligence agency GCHQ, warned Windows 7 users not to undertake Internet banking or send emails after Tuesday 14th January 2020.
+This warning therefore targeted many UK businesses still using the unsupported Windows 7, in particular small to medium-sized businesses.

-An NCSC spokesperson said, ‘We would urge those using the software (ie Windows 7) after the deadline to replace unsupported devices as soon as possible, to move sensitive data to a supported device and not to use them for tasks like accessing bank and other sensitive accounts.
+An NCSC spokesperson said, ‘We would urge those using the software [Windows 7] after the deadline to replace unsupported devices as soon as possible, to move sensitive data to a supported device and not to use them for tasks like accessing bank and other sensitive accounts.
 They should also consider sending e-mails from a different, supported device.’

-So if you’re still running Windows 7 you’re putting your IT infrastructure, devices, network, confidential data and customer information – even your hard-earned reputation – at risk.
+So, if you’re still running Windows 7, you’re putting everything your business has worked hard for at risk.
+This includes your IT infrastructure, devices, network, confidential data and customer information, as well as your reputation.

 What should you do with your Windows 7 PCs?

-Not surprisingly, Microsoft is urging users to move to Windows 10, their newest and latest operating system.
-It was launched in 2015 and has been continuously upgraded and improved since.
+Unsurprisingly, Microsoft is now urging its users to upgrade to Windows 10, their newest and latest operating system.
+It was launched in 2015 and has been continuously upgraded and improved upon ever since.

-Now, it is possible to install Windows 10 on old PCs but industry experts warn that the upgrade isn’t easy and your systems may not run smoothly afterwards.
-To run Windows 10 your PCs must have a 1GHz processor, 16GB of hard drive space and 1GB of RAM memory.
+In terms of what to do with your old PCs, it is possible to install Windows 10 on them.
+Nevertheless, industry experts warn that the upgrade won’t be easy, and your systems may not run smoothly afterwards.
+As a minimum requirement, your PCs must have a 1GHz processor, 16GB of hard drive space and 1GB of RAM memory to run Windows 10.
+This may be asking a lot of your older PCs, so it may be necessary to purchase new devices.

-Sure, it’s tempting to cut costs by continuing to use your old machines for as long as possible but this doesn’t make commercial or financial sense in the long-term.
-For example, the cost of licensing and manpower required to upgrade to Windows 10 could run to hundreds of pounds on each of your existing machines.
-So why not put that money towards a new device that already has Windows 10 installed and is likely to last for some years to come?
+It’s certainly tempting to cut costs by continuing to use your old machines for as long as possible.
+But in the long term, this decision doesn’t make commercial or financial sense.
+For example, the cost of licensing and installing required to upgrade to Windows 10 could run to hundreds of pounds for each of your existing machines.
+So, why not put that money towards a new device that already has Windows 10 installed?
+As an added advantage, newer devices will come with a warranty, therefore saving you on the maintenance costs of repairing old ones.

 The business benefits of upgrading to Windows 10

-The latest version of Windows 10 provides enhanced, built-in security to keep your business safe, including firewall and internet protections to help safeguard against viruses, malware and ransomware.
-But that’s not all, Windows 10 provides a host of other business benefits besides, such as:
+The latest version of Windows 10 provides enhanced, built-in security to keep your business safe and secure.
+This includes firewall and internet protection features to help safeguard against viruses, malware, and ransomware.
+But that’s not all, as upgrading to Windows 10 opens you up to a whole host of business benefits:

 Enjoy consistent operations right across the office

-Upgrade everyone to Windows 10 now and each member of your team will be using the same operating system.
-That makes it easier for users to switch machines, share documents and work collaboratively, which will boost your efficiency, flexibility and productivity.
+Upgrade to Windows 10 now and every member of your team will be using the same operating system.
+By having access to the same updated OS, users can more easily switch machines, share documents, and work collaboratively.
+This facility allows you to maintain consistent communication in your office, boost your efficiency, flexibility, and productivity.

 Easier and faster to train staff

-Keeping up-to-date with the latest OS means it’s easier and faster for staff to move to new versions as they’re released, so you’ll spend less time and money bringing people up to speed.
+Keeping up to date with the latest OS means it’s quicker and smoother for staff to move to new versions as they’re released.
+As a result, you’ll spend less time and money training people into new IT systems.

 It’s good for your business, brand and people

-Using the latest operating system sends out a positive message to your existing staff, new recruits and customers that you’re a forward-thinking organisation and ready to invest in the best resources.
+Using the latest operating system sends out a positive message to your existing staff, new recruits, and customers.
+It shows that you’re a forward-thinking organisation that is ready to invest in the best resources and technologies.

 More productive, more quickly

-In this ‘on demand’ world, people expect their IT to be instantly ready for work.
-Microsoft says that Windows 10 computers start-up on average 28% faster than older computers, so your people can get to work more quickly.
+In this ‘on demand’ world, most people expect their IT to be instantly ready for work.
+And according to Microsoft, Windows 10 computers start-up is on average 28% faster than older computers.
+So, you as you can see, a faster start-up time will help your people get to work faster.

 Versatile and flexible

-Microsoft Windows 10 comes with a range of useful apps built-in to meet your unique business needs and help your teams work more efficiently.
+Microsoft Windows 10 comes with a range of built-in apps to help meet your unique business needs and drive your teams to work more efficiently.

-What’s more, Windows 10 runs perfectly across a wide range of devices to suit the way you and your people want to work, from ultra-thin laptops for productivity on the go, to 2-in-1s for sleek presentations or desktop PCs for traditional office settings.
+What’s more, Windows 10 is compatible across a wide range of devices to suit your organisation’s working style.
+The new OS can run on anywhere from ultra-thin laptops for productivity on the go, to 2-in-1s for sleek presentations, or desktop PCs for traditional office settings.

 Save time, save effort

-Windows 10 packs in many time and task saving features too, so you and your team can work fast and efficiently at all times.
-These include touch screens, digital pens, facial recognition and even the facility to enable users to pause notifications, alerts and sounds so they can focus on the task at hand without being interrupted.
+Windows 10 packs in many automated, task saving features too, so you and your team can work fast and efficiently at all times.
+These include touch screens, digital pens, facial recognition and even the ability to allow users to pause notifications, alerts and sounds.
+This can let your employees focus on the task at hand without being interrupted.

 Extra power and performance for business